NicolaPerin/CI-CV/README.md

 ## Overview

 This project automates the generation of CV variants in different languages and with/without a photo.
-A single push to the repository triggers a Jenkins pipeline that builds all variants in parallel.
+Jenkins periodically polls the repository for changes and, when new commits are detected, triggers a pipeline that builds all variants in parallel.

 ### Generated Variants